-Everything the Play Store does with the apps on your phone, from syncing and API access to push notifications, goes through Google Play Services.
-It tells your phone when to update apps and introduces new security features and location settings.
+Everything the Play Store does with the apps on your phone goes through Google Play Services.
+This tells your phone when to update apps and introduces new features and settings to Google Play.
 Long story short: you should keep it updated.
-The latest version is Google Play Services APK 8.7.02 – find out all about it below.
+Find out all about the latest version, Google Play Services 11.6.X, and how to update Google Play Services the easy way or the more technical way with a newer APK.